Skip to main content

 Due to the improved earnings situation and debt reduction in the 2024 financial year, the Management Board is revising the self-defined target range for the leverage ratio to 2.5 to 3.0x net debt/EBITDA (previously: 3.5 to 3.0x).

-The Medical Quality / Patient Satisfaction topic is made up of four equally weighted key performance indicators defined at business segment level.
-The four key figures are based on their respective materiality for the business model.
+Medical quality topic is composed of equally weighted key figures that are defined at the business segment level.
+The indicators are based on the respective relevance for the business model:

 Investment and acquisition process